 “I have healed quite well and quickly.
 Life is different as I navigate as a diabetic, which is going quite well, and figuring out the right dosage of Creon to make up for my lack of pancreatic enzymes,” she said.

-Amanda refers to a total pancreatectomy with islet transplantation (TPIAT), a surgical procedure that can provide significant pain relief for eligible patients.
+Amanda refers to a TPIAT, a surgical procedure that can provide significant pain relief for eligible patients.
 TPIAT is only appropriate for specific patients, and patients being considered for TPIAT should be evaluated in expert centers by a multidisciplinary team.
 A positive genetic test result is not an indication for TPIAT.
 In some cases genetic testing may identify a variant associated with an aggressive disease course, and therefore an increased risk for disease progression.